 Many Microsoft products that generate HTML use non-standard extensions (read: violations) of the ISO 8859-1 aka Latin-1 character set.
-This causes those HTML documents to display with errors on standard-compliant platforms.
+This can cause those HTML documents to display with errors on standard-compliant platforms.

 This filter translates the MS-only characters into Latin-1 equivalents.
 It is not necessary when using MS products, and will cause corruption of all documents that use 8-bit character sets other than Latin-1.
-It's mostly worthwhile for Europeans on non-MS platforms, if wierd garbage characters sometimes appear on some pages.
+It's mostly worthwhile for Europeans on non-MS platforms, if weird garbage characters sometimes appear on some pages, or user agents that don't correct for this on the fly.